Term Insurance

 Note: These metrics are for the life insurance company as a whole (includes other products like ULIPs/savings and annuity plans) and not just the term insurance segment of the business.

-Top 5 Term Insurance Companies: Detailed Breakdown
+Top 5 Term Insurance Companies in India 2026: Detailed Breakdown

 01